ajwills72/hbab/docs/core.md

 If you ask a psychologist, they'll probably say that backprop was invented by Rumelhart, Hinton & Williams in 1986.
 This is because these three people did more than any other to popularize the approach to psychologists.
 They also made some non-trivial contributions, which we'll come to later.
 However, the basic idea was known around the same time as Rosenblatt's early work -- it can be traced back to work in aerospace engineering done by Henry Kelley in 1960.
 It took another 14 years before anyone seemed to realise the same idea could be used to train multilayer neural networks - this idea was first published by Paul Werbos in his Ph.D. thesis in 1974.

-Progress from this initial idea was slow, with the idea being picked up independently, not only by Rumelhart, Hinton & Williams in 1986 , but also by Parker, and by Yann LeCun, both in 1985.
+tProgress from this initial idea was slow, with the idea being picked up independently, not only by Rumelhart, Hinton & Williams in 1986 , but also by Parker, and by Yann LeCun, both in 1985.
 Although I've not made a detailed study, my guess is that the main thing that happened in that 'dead decade' was that computers suddenly got a lot faster and cheaper in the mid 80s, so it was possible for a wider range of people to play around with backprop and see what it could do in practice.
 This was in fact, to my mind, the most important contribution of Rumelhart and colleagues in this regard --- they showed the world that backprop could do useful work, that it worked _in practice_.
 They included their work in an enormously influential two-volume book called _Parallel Distributed Processing_.
 More than any other single source, this was responsible for psychologists adopting neural networks as models of human behaviour, in a field that became known as _connectionism_.
-When I decided to do a Ph.D. in 1994, connectionism was very much in vogue, and it was these two volumes that, along with my supervisor Ian McLaren, are largely responsible for where I did my Ph.D. and what I did it on.
+When I decided to do a Ph.D. in 1994, connectionism was very much in vogue, and it was these two volumes that, along with my supervisor Ian McLaren, that were largely responsible for where I did my Ph.D. and what I did it on.

 ### Power and limitations of backprop